wisnc/crub/README.md

 ### v2.1

--fixed an issue where having a LoRa Cap (or any Cap on that matter) interferes with reading the SD on boot
+- fixed an issue where having a LoRa Cap (or any Cap on that matter) interferes with reading the SD on boot

 ### v2.0